 Poor Security – Unless you want to live behind razor wire, most suburban fencing provides little meaningful security, and if anything actually creates a better opportunity for thieves and other home invaders to attack you or your property in privacy.

 Poor quality of Privacy – Yes, blank, tall and unrelieved expanses of fencing certainly can give you a bleak sort of privacy, in much the same way as a prison exercise yard does – by cutting you off completely from the outside world.
-This kind of privacy is achieved at the expense of creating a strongly anti-social ‘keep away’ message to the neighborhood, destroying valuable opportunities for stimulating transitions from public to private space, for chance conversations with neighbours, eroding of community spirit, engagement and friendliness, and sending a subliminal signal to anyone visiting that yours is a dangerous and unpleasant neighbourhood, requiring defensive barricades.
+This kind of privacy is achieved at the expense of creating a strongly anti-social ‘keep away’ message to the whole neighbourhood, destroying valuable opportunities for stimulating transitions from public to private space, for chance conversations with neighbours, and eroding away any community spirit, engagement and friendliness between neighbours in the area, and sending a subliminal signal to anyone visiting (or thinking of buying!) that yours is a dangerous and unpleasant neighbourhood, requiring defensive barricades.

 Poor Shelter – Wind tunnel testing confirms that the typical solid timber fence styles most often used in New Zealand are actually quite poor at providing shelter from the wind.
-Apart from a narrow sheltered strip just inside the fence, they achieve very little and can actually worsen wind turbulence experienced just a few meters downwind.
-They are also more vulnerable than other approaches to slowly tilting over under prevailing wind pressure (typically with sections weaving in and out of alignment) or even being completely destroyed in a good storm.
+Apart from a narrow sheltered strip just inside the fence, they deliver very little shelter and can actually worsen wind turbulence experienced just a few meters downwind.
+They are also more vulnerable than other approaches to slowly tilting over under prevailing wind pressure (typically with some sections of fence tilting faster than others) or even being completely destroyed in a good storm.

 BUT NO NEED TO DESPAIR!
 Fencing really doesn’t have to sabotage your property investment.
 Here are 12 tips you can follow that should reduce or completely eliminate the adverse impacts of fencing, while still achieving all the privacy, shelter and security to outdoor spaces that you need:

-- Is the neighbourhood really improved, or is it or worsened when you visually chop it up into little walled fiefdoms?
+- Is the neighbourhood actually improved, or is it or worsened when people chop it up into little walled fiefdoms?
 I would suggest fencing more often than not eliminates any sense of spaciousness and flow, as well as sunlight and views, and it is certainly not a very neighbourly gesture.